m-shayan01/pallas-ui/ui-primitives/sidebar/README.md

-# Breadcrumb
+# Sidebar

-A flexible and accessible breadcrumb navigation component built with Radix UI primitives.
+A flexible and accessible sidebar navigation component built with Radix UI primitives.

 ## Features